-Consider the following points about the Web services provider message flow.
+Consider the following points about the web service provider message flow.

-- The Web server can be IIS or Apache. - The JADE application must be a Web-enabled or Web-enabled non-GUI application. - A non-GUI application can be run on any of the JADE-supported operating systems. - The Get Session session handling is optional and if used, will create a persistent instance of the session subclass - The Process Request method can be reimplemented.
-This can be used, for example, to inspect the incoming SOAP message.
+- The web server can be IIS or Apache. - The Jade application must be a web-enabled or web-enabled non-GUI application.

-The Send Reply method can be reimplemented.
-This can be used, for example, to inspect the response message.
+A non-GUI application can be run on any of the Jade-supported operating systems.

-- When the JADE application is executing, any exception that is raised will be converted to a SOAP fault and returned to the calling application. - The message flow depicted in the above image is the default message flow when using the JADE-supplied Web framework (which uses the HTTP protocol only).
+- The Get Session session handling is optional and if used, will create a persistent instance of the session subclass. - The Process Request method can be reimplemented.
+This can be used, for example, to inspect the incoming SOAP message. - The Send Reply method can be reimplemented.
+This can be used, for example, to inspect the response message. - When the Jade application is executing, any exception that is raised will be converted to a SOAP fault and returned to the calling application. - The message flow depicted in the above image is the default message flow when using the Jade-supplied web framework (which uses the HTTP protocol only).